StefanTheCode/dotnet_interview_questions/README.md

 This document contains a collection of 50 interview questions related to .NET and the C# programming language, aimed at assessing candidates at various levels of expertise.

+For more content like this be sure to join 10,500+ engineers to my .NET Pro Weekly Newsletter: https://stefandjokic.tech/?utm_source=github

 ## Basic

 1. **What is .NET?**